PATERNITY VS. LEGITIMATION IN GEORGIA

 According to the Georgia Court of Appeals’ decision in Ghrist v.
 Fricks et al., 219 Ga.
 App.
-415 (1995) the court stated that paternity and legitimation are not the same thing.
+415 (1995) paternity and legitimation are not the same thing.

 State courts have determined that no man has an absolute right to the granting of a petition filed to legitimate a child on the sole basis that he is, in fact, the biological father.
 Genetics aside, the courts instead take into consideration the welfare and best interests of the child, and the court is not bound by or to the contentions of biological parents.

 In Georgia, paternity is based on the biological or genetic connection of the child and purported father.
 Upon proof that a man is indeed the biological father of a child, paternity of the father as it relates to the child may be established.
 Paternity establishes a father’s financial obligations to the child so long as they remain a minor.
 It is important to note that a man may be found to be the biological father of a child and granted paternity, but still not have any rights to visitation or child custody.